radical-lab/radical-lab.github.io/README.md

 * [ ] knife (i can make a case for it; out of /cardboard|paper/, and tape, but it should look like a baseball prop; a katana could fit in a tee…)
 * [ ] whetstone
 * [ ] molotov cocktails
-* [ ] drone(s) (recon, police tracking, neighbour hood watch watching, lock picking, window scratching, gasing, gagging, bondaging, extraction, torturing, forced labour whipping, speech synthesis, avian camouflage,..)
+* [ ] drone(s) (recon, police tracking, neighbour hood watch watching, lock picking, beak window scratching, gasing, gagging, bondaging, extraction, torturing, forced labour whipping, speech synthesis, avian camouflage,..)
 * i need to make my own communication hardware from scratch; cryptography isn't enough
 * [ ] gun(s) c̄ silencer(s) (whisper "(hello)" to my little friend; /hit?h/' name is World)
 * [ ] gañjā (i'm running low; oṃ śivāya namaḥ, patraṁ puṣpaṁ phalaṁ toyaṁ,..)
+* [X] colourful qizen plasma portal lighter; this only took about two months to get to me, it should be delivered to my bedroom tomorrow as demanded (i am still waiting before i order any"-thing" else, so i'm not expecting, nor unsuspecting, but iprefer gañjā)
 * [ ] 0.001 scale
 * [ ] a dozen boveda packs
 * [ ] hippy smokebuddy (i already have a rasta grinder; i need a śiva chillum)